ModusCreateOrg/evade-arduboy-game/README.md

 When you plug a device into your USB port you need to set the *Port* from the *Tools* menu.

 In addition to the above you also need to select the *Board* as Arduboy (explained in the Arduboy library guide).
+If you don't see Arduboy, use Arduino Leonardo instead.

 The *Tick* icon can be used to verify the code prior to uploading.
 The *Arrow* button uploads the sketch to the device.